ptabriz/TangibleLandscapeDashboard-MongoDB/README.md

 #### MongoDB
 1. Download installer from <https://www.mongodb.com/download-center#community> and follow instructions.
 2. Once the file is downloaded unzip it and rename (e.g., MongoDB) and move the folder to appropriate location (e.g., User directory).
-3. Create the folder a new folder and name it as you wish (e.g., "mongo-data") in the same directory as you saved MongoDB folder.
+3. Create a new folder and name it as you wish (e.g., "mongo-data") in the same directory as you saved MongoDB folder.
 4. Open Command line and change directory to MongoDB folder
 ```
  cd directory to your MongoDB folder/Server/3.4/bin